sudosurmrf/es5-es6-lecture/README.md

 ⚡Example Scenarios:
+### hoistTheSails:
+Using several variations of an ES5 and ES6 function, we show how ES5 functions without the use of a block-scoped variable declarator are hoisted when the program actually compiles before the program actually runs.

 ### cleanerFunctions:
 A quick display page which helps demonstrate how both ES5 and ES6 functions do the same thing in terms of running functions, but ES6 is written in a much cleaner, easier and quicker way.